Scott Atlas: Ordeal and Triumph

 from different aspects and different levels of exposure,

-rather than claiming all of you guys and saying, you know what, our immunologists, our public health people are virologist they're at the cutting edge of this debate why all of a sudden did they turn on those guys in general but and you in particular you think it didn't make any sense to me because i wasn't
+rather than claiming all of you guys and saying, you know what, our immunologists, our public health people, our virologists, they're at the cutting edge of this debate.

-these people have been exposed victor as you know
+the problem was these people have been exposed, Victor, as you know.

-as you know, the first thing to happen was that the Stanford Medical School, a group of professors where I used to be a colleague, got together and wrote a letter and posted posted on the medical school website, which pretended to be official,
+as you know, the first thing to happen was that the Stanford Medical School, a group of professors where I used to be a colleague, got together and wrote a letter and posted it on the medical school website, which pretended to be official, which was basically

 And of course,